 Accelerated Master’s program:

 Current UNH undergraduate nursing students are encouraged to apply to the Accelerated Master’s program.
 Deadline Summer: April 1; Fall: July 1; Spring: November 1.
-Applicants must have a minimum 3.2 GPA and may apply to Clinical Nurse Leader or Evidence-Based Nursing tracks only.
+See the Nursing Accelerated Master's page for more details.

 All applicants are encouraged to contact programs directly to discuss program specific application questions.